keolo/population/README.md

 __Average Import Time (on my macbook pro): ~2s__

-Importer is a Go service is used to concurrently extract, transform, and load data from two csv datasources (cbsa_to_msa.csv and zip_to_cbsa.csv) into an embeded key-value store (BoltDB) for later retrival.
+[Importer](services/importer) is a Go service is used to concurrently extract, transform, and load data from two csv datasources (cbsa_to_msa.csv and zip_to_cbsa.csv) into an embeded key-value store (BoltDB) for later retrival.

+I wrote an originial brute force implementation in ruby which took around 30 minutes.
+I then optimized the performance by using Golang with concurrency to take the runtime to around 2 seconds on my MacBook Pro.

 The importer retrieves and shapes the data into the following pseudo-structure: